oliverius/logo/docs/part10.md

 Finally (yes, I know I said it before but this is the final comment in this part) we will see how we can stop our "rocket" from getting too high when pressing `stop`:

 ![Line with infinite loop stopped by button Stop](/img/part10_recursive_line_stop_button.gif)

+In the [next part](/logo/part11) we will deal with an expression parser a.k.a. calculator, which is needed when dealing with arguments that require some math, like adding two values together.